The State of the SBOM Tool Ecosystems: A Comparative Analysis of SPDX and CycloneDX: Overview of the Study

+\textbf{Step 1: Deriving the issue category taxonomy from tagged issues.} To build a category taxonomy, we first examine issue reports that carry tags assigned by tool maintainers on Github, yielding 19,812 tags associated with 11,746 ($70.14\%$) issue reports of 171 \spdx tools (361 unique tags) and 22,302 tags associated with 13,732 ($80.34\%$) issue reports of 90 \cdx tools (360 unique tags).
+We sorted tags by frequency and analyzed their distribution.
+Within the fourth quartile (top 25\% most frequent tags), we found that for \cdx the 92 most common tags appear in 27 to 5,815 issue reports, while for \spdx the 91 most common tags appear in 28 to 3,979 issue reports.
+The first author then manually investigated these 92 \cdx and 91 \spdx tags to exclude those that do not convey anything about the meaning of an issue, such as ``P1'', ``minor'', ``cannot reproduce'', ``super'', ``easy'', and ``not an issue'', etc. Furthermore, tags with the same meaning were merged, such as ``technical debt'' and ``technical-debt'', ``license scan'' and ``license'', and ``new feature'' and ``nice to have'' etc. This process leaves us with the 49 most prevalent unique tags in \cdx tools and 48 most prevalent unique tags in \spdx tools.
+The complete list of tags and their categories is available on our replication package.
 After merging the tags, we manually abstract similar tags into broader categories.
-For this process, the first author sorts the tags and groups the ones that have similar purposes, such as ``defect'', ``technical issue'' and ``bug'', categorized as ``Bug fixes and Defects'', docs and documentation categorized as ``Documentation'', and ``enhancement'', ``must have'', ``nice to have'' and ``feature'', categorized as ``Feature Development and Enhancement''.
+For this process, the first author sorts the tags and groups the ones that have similar purposes, such as ``defect'', ``technical issue'' and ``bug'', categorized as ``Bug Fixes and Defects'', docs and documentation categorized as ``Documentation'', and ``enhancement'', ``must have'', ``nice to have'' and ``feature'', categorized as ``Feature Development and Enhancement''.
 The last author then, having the most experience, re-analyzed the categories of the tags and raised 10 concerns about the grouping scheme.
-These concerns were related to: the possible duplication of tags, such as \cdx having duplicate tags named ``stale''; mis-judgement of categories e.g., ``docs'' falling into ``CI/CD'' category instead of ``Documentation''; and better naming convention, e.g., ``Bug Fix'' should be ``Bug Fixes and Defects''.
+These concerns were related to: the possible duplication of tags, such as \cdx having duplicate tags named ``stale'', mis-judgement of categories e.g., ``docs'' falling into ``CI/CD'' category instead of ``Documentation'', and better naming convention, e.g., ``Bug Fix'' should be ``Bug Fixes and Defects''.
 Through a negotiated discussion, the authors refined the 97 tags (\cdx: $49$, \spdx: $48$) into 14 distinct categories, as detailed in Section~\ref{sec:rq3-result}.